ftrcafekundera/02-week/README.md

 # Tech Used

-This webpage was created using HTML and CSS coding languages, using the Bootstrap database for certain stylistic elements (e.g., navbar).
+This webpage was created using HTML and CSS coding languages, using the Bootstrap CSS library for certain stylistic elements (e.g., navbar).

 # Additional Information